jrmolin/elastic-package/README.md

 Use this command to update package documentation using an AI agent or to get manual instructions for update.

-The AI agent will:
+The AI agent supports two modes:
+1. Rewrite mode (default): Full documentation regeneration
-1. Analyze your package structure, data streams, and configuration
+   - Analyzes your package structure, data streams, and configuration
-2. Generate comprehensive documentation following Elastic's templates
+   - Generates comprehensive documentation following Elastic's templates
-3. Allow you to review and request changes interactively (or automatically accept in non-interactive mode)
-4. Create or update the README.md file in /_dev/build/docs/
+   - Creates or updates the README.md file in /_dev/build/docs/

-After the AI agent has generated updated documentation, you will be able to review it, and optionally, provide additional prompts that will be given to the AI agent to request changes to the generated documentation.
+2. Modify mode: Targeted documentation changes
+   - Makes specific changes to existing documentation
+   - Requires existing README.md file at /_dev/build/docs/README.md
+   - Use --modify-prompt flag for non-interactive modifications

+Interactive workflow:
+After confirming you want to use the AI agent, you'll choose between rewrite or modify mode.
+You can review results and request additional changes iteratively.

+Non-interactive mode:
 Use --non-interactive to skip all prompts and automatically accept the first result from the LLM.
+Combine with --modify-prompt "instructions" for targeted non-interactive changes.

 If no LLM provider is configured, this command will print instructions for updating the documentation manually.

-The command supports multiple LLM providers and will automatically use the first available provider based on environment variables or profile configuration.
-It analyzes your package and updates the /_dev/build/docs/README.md file with comprehensive documentation based on the package contents and structure.

 Configuration options for LLM providers (environment variables or profile config):
 - BEDROCK_API_KEY / llm.bedrock.api_key: API key for Amazon Bedrock